 Belgian Smoking Regulations

 Belgium banned indoor smoking in workplaces in 2007 and extended the ban to hospitality venues in 2011.
-Airports are permitted to operate designated smoking zones under these laws.
+Airports are permitted to operate designated smoking areas under these laws.
 The 2016 Belgian Royal Decree on electronic cigarettes brought vapes under the same indoor ban — Brussels Airport applies this explicitly, treating e-cigarettes and tobacco identically inside the terminal.

 Fines for smoking outside designated zones start at €208 for a first offence under Belgian smoking law.
 Repeat offences and smoking in safety-sensitive areas (near fuel, on the apron) carry higher penalties.
 Airport security typically issues a warning first.